-Volume incentives as a percent of net sales decreased to 30.4 percent in 2023, compared to 30.9 percent in 2022.
-These payments are designed to provide incentives for reaching higher sales levels.
-Volume incentives vary slightly, on a percentage basis, by product due to pricing policies and commission plans in place in the various operations.
-We do not pay volume incentives in China, instead we pay independent service fees, which are included in selling, general and administrative expenses.
-Volume incentives as a percentage of net sales can fluctuate based on promotional activity and mix of sales by market.
-The decrease in volume incentives as a percent of net sales for the year ended December 31, 2023 is primarily due to growth in our digital channel and changes in market mix, reflecting growth in channels and markets where volume incentives as a percentage of net sales are lower than the consolidated average.
+Volume incentives as a percent of net sales increased to 30.9 percent in 2024, compared to 30.4 percent in 2023.
+The increase was primarily due to changes in market mix and the timing of promotional incentives.
+These payments are designed to provide incentives for reaching certain sales levels.
+Volume incentives vary slightly, on a percentage basis, by product due to pricing policies and commission plans in place in our various geographies.
+We do not pay volume incentives in China, instead we pay independent service fees which are included in selling, general and administrative expenses.